AUDITION PROTOCOL

 Just as colleges, Broadway, and other professional regional theatres are diversifying their understanding of who can “fit” in what roles, Roosevelt Theatre will make a concerted effort to include students of ALL backgrounds, ethnicities, gender identities, body types, sexual orientations, and physical, linguistic, and mental abilities.
 None of these characteristics will prohibit an individual from consideration for a certain role—many are actually assets to a role or a production.

-Everyone is encouraged to audition for Dramafest, Winter Production, and the Musical & Play Production classes—regardless of previous experience.
-Completing Theatre Beginning or teacher approval is required to take the more advanced theatre courses that produce The Variety Show, The Book-It Shows, and Roughwriters--otherwise, all of our other productions have no pre-requisite!
+Everyone is encouraged to audition for Dramafest and the Musical Production class—regardless of previous experience.
+Completing Beginning Theatre or teacher approval is required to take the more advanced theatre courses that produce Winter Production, The Variety Show, The Narrative Theatre Show, and Roughwriters.
 For more information about audition requirements and material, please download and read the audition notices and packets available on our homepage as they become available.

 If you don’t get cast, we encourage you to take and keep taking theatre classes and to consider one of the many dozens of critical behind-the-scenes roles we need to fill.
+We discourage you from looking for patterns, formulas, or reasons why someone got a part over someone else.
+Put this energy into yourself and future auditions instead!
 Thank you for your interest and participation in the Roosevelt Theatre Department—it’s a big tent and there’s a place for everyone!

 Our protocol around casting is as follows: